RhetTbull/osxmetadata/README.md

 optional arguments:
-  -h, --help            Show this help message --version             Print version number
+  -h, --help            Show this help message
+  -v, --version         Print version number
-  -v, --verbose         Print verbose output during processing -j, --json            Output to JSON, optionally provide output file name:
-                        --outfile=file.json NOTE: if processing multiple files
+  -V, --verbose         Print verbose output during processing -j, --json            Output to JSON, optionally provide output file name: --outfile=file.json NOTE: if processing
-                        each JSON object is written to a new line as a separate object (ie. not a list of objects) -q, --quiet           Be extra quiet when running.
+                        multiple files each JSON object is written to a new line as a separate object (ie. not a list of objects)
+  -q, --quiet           Be extra quiet when running.
   --force               Force new metadata to be written even if unchanged -o OUTFILE, --outfile OUTFILE
                         Name of output file.
-If not specified, output goes to STDOUT
-  -r RESTORE, --restore RESTORE
+If not specified, output goes to STDOUT -r RESTORE, --restore RESTORE
                         Restore all metadata by reading from JSON file RESTORE (previously created with --json --outfile=RESTORE).
 Will overwrite all existing metadata with the metadata specified in the restore file.
-NOTE: JSON file expected to have one object per line as written by --json
-  --addtag ADDTAG       add tag/keyword for file.
-To add multiple tags, use
-                        multiple --addtag otions. e.g. --addtag foo --addtag bar
+NOTE: JSON file expected to have one object per line as written by --json --addtag ADDTAG       add tag/keyword for file.
+To add multiple tags, use multiple --addtag otions. e.g. --addtag foo --addtag bar
   --cleartags           remove all tags from file --rmtag RMTAG         remove tag from file
   --setfc SETFC         set Finder comment